Home » Projects » Finish » The Best Clear Coat for Wood Projects

 1. General Finishes Urethane (Durable, Easy to Apply)

-Wipe on urethanes, like a General Finishes urethane, are easy to use and make a perfect finish for any skill level.
-No brushes, dries very fast, and works on trim and large surfaces equally well.
+Wipe-on urethanes, like a General Finishes urethane, are easy to use and make a perfect finish for any skill level.
+This penetrating finish requires no brush, dries quickly, and works equally well on trim and large surfaces.

 General Finishes Arm-R-Seal Quart

-I’ve sprayed hundreds of gallons of high toxicity pre-catalyzed lacquer.
-And while that type of (professional) finish is fantastic, it’s not a DIY’ers option or safe to apply without the right protective gear.
+I’ve sprayed hundreds of gallons of high-toxicity pre-catalyzed lacquer.
+And while that type of (professional) finish is fantastic, it’s only a DIY’ers option or safe to apply with the proper protective gear.

-So, for my home woodworking projects, 20 years ago I switched to a urethane wipe on finish.
+So, 20 years ago, I switched to a urethane wipe-on finish for my home woodworking projects.
 And the results?
 A comparable finish without spraying.

-Like most clear finishes you will want 2-3 coats for a smooth, clear finish.
-And I like to use a sanding block after the first coat to create a perfectly smooth final finis
+Like most clear finishes, you will want 2-3 coats for a smooth, clear finish.
+And I like to use a sanding block after the first coat to create a perfectly smooth final finish

 Pros